QuickWire/bootstrap-combobox/README.md

+#### bmiller, I hope to turn this into a "desktop combobox".
+Meaning the value won't be restricted to a list item.
+Ofcourse I still want to keep the awesome functionality.

+---
 # Bootstrap Combobox

 We had need of a combobox at work and after looking around at the available options I was not happy with any of them.
 The project had all it's styling based on Twitter's Bootstrap, so building on that made sense.